iEdgir01/radarr-autodelete/README.md

 Use `DRY_RUN=true` to run the python script without deleting anything - check the logs for the results.
 This is to confirm that your langugae profiles and watched indicators are working as expected.

 ## `ENVIRONMENT_VARIABLES` Setup:
-this updates / creates the required `config.yml` from environment values.

-To configure the script add these ENVIROMENT_VARIABLES to the docker compose or edit the `config.template` file and save it as `config.yml`. the config.yml needs to be saved inside ``/path/to/your/radarr_autodelete/config``.
+To configure the script add these ENVIROMENT_VARIABLES to the docker compose.

 ```bash
 #basic config !!REQUIRED!!